rdjennadi/data-channels/README.md

                imble/data-channels

-JMX ports are hardcoded to `9581` for the broker, `9582` for schema registry, `9583` for REST proxy and `9584` for connect distributed.
+JMX ports are hardcoded to `9581` for the broker, `9582` for schema registry, `9583` for REST proxy.
 Zookeeper is exposed at `9585`.